EugeniuEnachii/Youtube-Embed-SEO-/YouTubeSEOProject.md

 ![image](3.png)

 In that result, we can observe a script containing JSON formatted data called window.bootstrapData.
 The one we're interested in is "files : label 180p : source".
 It gives a link to a clean video link.
 Using another Invoke-WebRequest on that link results in a pure .mp4 video file.

+This is what we're trying to search for every link that isn't from YouTube.
+For that purpose, take the CSV with unique links and make a use-case for each link structure.

+Some of these links might also be dead.
+If the link is dead, append to a CSV of dead links.